zorn/franklin/guides/code_style/context_accessors.md

 ## 2. Provide a `fetch_noun!/1` function.

 Some call sites may prefer the simplicity of accessing the raw entity value as the return type in favor of the `:ok` tuple pattern.
 We mostly expect this in tests, scripts, or other places where the resource's existence is assumed, so raising will be uncommon.
-For those call sites, we can offer `fetch_noun!/1`, which will return the entity or raise an error like `App.NounNotFoundError` (or `Ecto.NoResultsError` if you are ok leaking Ecto as an implementation detail).
+For those call sites, we can offer `fetch_noun!/1`, which will return the entity or raise an error like `App.NotFoundError` (or `Ecto.NoResultsError` if you are ok leaking Ecto as an implementation detail).
 Raising errors as a common form of logic flow is discouraged in Elixir, so use this pattern with caution.

 ## 3. Provide a `get_noun/2` function.